arnaud-zg/playground/README.md

 # Playground

-This project is a sandbox for experimental testing purpose, the goal is to have a tool to facilitate the development of a component, hooks, functions.
+This project is a sandbox for experimental testing purpose, the goal is to have a tool to facilitate the development of a components, hooks, functions.

 ## Setup